ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 * The steps exchange data in a _dataflow_, typically file inputs/outputs
 * The script has well-defined _inputs_ and _outputs_, e.g. file arguments

-Here are some counter-indicator for when a script might **not** be a workflow:
+Here are some counter-indicators for when a script might **not** be a workflow:

 * The script contains mainly algorithms or logic
 * Data is exchanged out of bands, e.g. a SQL database